marl1/aiAmy/README.md

 ## Install for devs
 Requirements :
--Python 3.11.9 (because of some incompatibilities in the PyAV library used by nexaai https://github.com/PyAV-Org/PyAV/issues/1140 )
+-Python 3.11.9 (or above?)
--llava-phi-3-mini-int4.gguf from https://huggingface.co/xtuner/llava-phi-3-mini-gguf/tree/main (put it in ai_amy/ai_models directory)
+-moondream2-text-model-f16.gguf and moondream2-mmproj-f16.gguf from https://huggingface.co/moondream/moondream2-gguf/tree/main (put it in ai_amy/ai_models directory)

 Commands :
 ```
-#Create a virtual env (a copy of your python install basically) so the libs get installed only inside this ".venv" folder and not everywhere in the system.
+#Create a virtual env (=copy of your python install so the libs get installed only inside this ".venv" folder and not everywhere in the system).
 python -m venv .venv

 #Activate the venv.
 .venv/Scripts/activate

-#Install nexaai lib in binary form
+#Install llama-cpp lib in binary format.
-pip install nexaai --prefer-binary --index-url https://github.nexa.ai/whl/cpu --extra-index-url https://pypi.org/simple --no-cache-dir
+pip install llama-cpp-python --extra-index-url https://abetlen.github.io/llama-cpp-python/whl/cpu

 #Read the pypriject.toml and install the libs.
 pip install -e .[dev]